thecsw/memeinvestor_bot/README.md

 It pulls the git repository, please make sure that you have the `origin` remote pointing to `https://github.com/MemeInvestor/memeinvestor_bot`
 After that it rebuilds all images and replaces the currently running ones with the freshly built.
-All the database data and other running containters' data will be safe in docker volumes.
+All the database data and other running containers' data will be safe in docker volumes.
 Do not forget to get rid of orphan images by `docker image prune`

 And after that you can start tailing logs to see if everything is working smoothly with `docker-compose logs -f --tail 10` Also, you can build individual modules by appending their alias to the `docker-compose` commands.

 ## Working with the website container

 **Warning!** When you rebuild your containers all the logs are lost.
-If you want to save them and especially the http logs to track the website's stats, please follow the steps below to update http separately and you can just append all other containers' names to the build procedure above
+If you want to save them and especially the HTTP logs to track the website's stats, please follow the steps below to update HTTP separately and you can just append all other containers' names to the build procedure above

 ``` bash